shakes76/PatternAnalysis-2024/recognition/gnn-node-classification-TsungTseTu/README.md

 ```

 ## 3. Model Structure
-The implemented model is a multi-layer **Graph Convolutional Network (GCN)** using two `GCNConv` layers:
+The implemented model is a multi-layer **Mixed GNN** combining layers of **GCN**, **GAT**, and **GraphSAGE**:
 - **Input Layer**: 128-dimensional input features per node.
 - **Hidden Layer**: Four layers with 128 hidden units and 4 attention heads.
+  - 2 GCNConv layers.
+  - 2 GATConv layers with 4 attention heads.
+  - 2 GraphSAGE layers.
 - **Output Layer**: Provides logits for multi-class classification.

-Hyperparameters (Best-Performing, accuracy:57.37%):
+Hyperparameters (Best-Performing, accuracy:59.97%):
-Optimizer: AdamW
+- Optimizer: AdamW
-Learning Rate: 0.001
+- Learning Rate: 0.001
-Weight Decay: 0.0001
+- Weight Decay: 0.0001
-Hidden Dimensions: 128
+- Hidden Dimensions: 128
-Number of Layers: 4
+- Number of Layers: 6 (2 GCN, 2 GAT, 2 GraphSAGE)
-Dropout: 0.2
+- Dropout: 0.3
-Batch Normalization: Applied after each layer
+- Early Stopping: 50 epochs patience
+- learn rate scheduler: factor 0.6, patience 10

 ## 4. How Model Works

-My model implements a **Graph Attention Network (GAT)** for **semi-supervised node classification**.
+My model implements a a Mixed GNN that combines layers of **GCN**, **GAT**, and **GraphSAGE** for **semi-supervised node classification**.
 The model uses the graph structure and node features to classify nodes into predefined categories.
 Here's a brief overview of how the model works:

 ### Node Features and Graph Structure:
 - Each node in the graph has a **128-dimensional feature vector** representing its attributes (e.g., properties of a Facebook page).
 - The graph is represented by its **edges**, which define the connections between nodes (e.g., links between Facebook pages).

-### Graph Attention Mechanism:
+### Graph Attention and Convolution Mechanism:
-- The model uses a **Graph Attention Network (GAT)**, which computes attention scores for each node's neighbors.
+- The model uses a **Graph Attention Network (GAT)**, which computes attention scores for each node's neighbors, and **Graph Convolution (GCN)** and **GraphSAGE** layers to update node representations based on their neighbors.
-- These attention scores determine how much **influence** a neighbor should have on a node’s representation.
-This allows the model to focus on the most important neighbors when updating each node’s representation.
+-  This allows the model to focus on the most important neighbors when updating each node’s representation.

-### Multi-Layer Architecture:
-- The GAT model consists of **four layers**, where each layer updates the node representations by aggregating information from neighboring nodes.
-- After the final layer, the model outputs a **classification** for each node.

 ### Learning Process:
 - The model is trained to **minimize the classification error** on the labeled nodes.
 The training process uses **AdamW** optimizer with a learning rate of **0.001** and a weight decay of **0.0001**.
-- We also use a **learning rate scheduler** and **early stopping** to avoid overfitting and help the model converge faster.
+- I also use a **learning rate scheduler** and **early stopping** to avoid overfitting and help the model converge faster.

 ### Evaluation:
 - The model is evaluated on a separate test set, and its performance is visualized using **t-SNE** to project the high-dimensional node embeddings onto a 2D space.